discordjs/guide/guide/keyv/README.md

 ### Command handler

 This guide uses a very basic command handler with some added complexity to allow for multiple prefixes.
-For a more robust command handler, look at the [command handling](/command-handling/) guide.
+Look at the [command handling](/command-handling/) guide for a more robust command handler.

 ```js
 client.on('message', async message => {